shellscape/webpack-manifest-plugin/README.md

 If `true`, the keys specified in the `entry` property will be used as keys in the manifest.
 No file extension will be added (unless specified as part of an `entry` property key).

+### `useLegacyEmit`

+Type: `Boolean`<br>
+Default: `false`

+If `true`, the manifest will be written on the deprecated webpack `emit` hook to be compatible with not yet updated webpack plugins.

+A lot of webpack plugins are not yet updated to match the new webpack 5 API.
+This is a problem when other plugins use the deprecated `emit` hook.
+The manifest will be written before these other plugins and thus files are missing on the manifest.

 ### `writeToFileEmit`

 Type: `Boolean`<br>